-Why is internet access important while traveling long term?
+Why is internet service important while traveling long term?

-Consistent internet access allows me to plan less before traveling with fewer worries.
-Recently, I’ve gone as far as not planning travel to a different country until two days beforehand…that includes purchasing flights, accommodations, and visas.
+Consistent internet access allows you to plan less before traveling with fewer worries.
+Recently, I’ve gone as far as not planning to travel to a different country until two days beforehand… which includes purchasing flights, accommodations, and visas.
+That type of recklessness is only possible because of constant, easy access to the internet and communication, made possible with a good, international travel-friendly SIM.

 Having internet access allows me to keep an eye on the essentials (flight price alerts, travel security alerts, locations of traveler friends), and plan the non-essentials (accommodation, itinerary, messaging friends in the area) as late as on arrival in the new country.